elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 The acquisition of bioimaging data takes place in various environments.
 The (usually) light or electron microscope may be in a core facility, in a research lab or even remotely in a different institution.
 Regardless of where the instrument is located, the acquired imaging data is likely to be stored, at least temporarily, in a local, vendor specific system’s PC next to the acquisition system due to their complexity and size.
 This is often unavoidable in order to securely store the data as quickly as the acquisition process itself.

 Due to the scale of data, keeping track of the image data and the associated data and metadata is essential, particularly in life sciences and medical fields.
 Organising, storing, sharing, publishing image data and metadata can be very challenging.

 ### Considerations
  - Consider using an image management software platform.
 Image management software platforms offer a way to centralize, organize, view, distribute and track all of their digital images and photos.
-It allows you to take control over how your images are managed, used, and shared within research groups.
+It allows you to take control over how your images are managed, used and shared within research groups.
  - When evaluating an image management software platforms, check if it allows you to:
    - Control the access you wish to give to your data and how you wish to work e.g. PI only can view and annotate my data or you can choose to work on project with some collaborators.
    - Access data from anywhere via either Web or Desktop clients and API.